HackerN64/F3DEX3/README.md

 ### Miscellaneous

+- **Z-fighting of decals has been nearly eliminated**, with only a modest increase in overdraw of very close occluding geometry.
+This is based on a technique developed by SGI, neglected and removed by Nintendo, and re-added by Rare; the F3DEX3 version improves upon it by choosing optimal parameters and automatically enabling it for all decals with no code or DL changes.
+In addition, the reduction in Z buffer precision from F3DEX(1) to F3DEX2 has been reversed, and additional Z buffer precision beyond F3DEX(1) has been added.
 - **Point lighting** has been redesigned.
 The appearance when a light is close to an object has been improved.
 Fixed a bug in F3DEX2/ZEX point lighting where a Z component was accidentally doubled in the point lighting calculations.
 The